 ‘Cheesecake’ means ‘Soufflé Cheesecake’ in Japan.
-I have never seen this type of cheesecake in Australia, even in the cheesecake shops.
-I love the rich baked cheesecake but I sometimes want to eat this delicate & light Japanese style cheesecake.
+I have never seen this type of Cheesecake in Australia, even in the cheesecake shops.
+I love the rich & heavy Baked Cheesecake but I sometimes want to eat this delicate & light Japanese style Cheesecake.
 If I want to eat it, I have to make it.
 Here is my recipe that I am happy to share with you.

 250g Cream Cheese *cut into cubes

 1/2 cup Milk OR Cream

 3 tablespoons Caster Sugar

 2 tablespoons Lemon Juice

 4 Egg Whites